best farmland markets

 4. Population Density Map

-Every decade, the U.S. Census Bureau compiles data throughout the country detailing the population of each county (among many others things).
-Here's what that data looks like:
+Every decade, the U.S. Census Bureau compiles data throughout the country detailing the population of each county (among many other things).
+You can see all the details in their data map viewer.

 RELATED: What is “Land Banking” and Why Should You Be Doing It?

-Of course, there's nothing wrong with land in an extremely rural area.
-From a cash flow standpoint, high quality, high yielding farmland is just as valuable for leasing to a farmer, but if appreciation and/or repurposing the land away from farming is of any concern, this kind of information can be very useful to know about.
+Of course, there's nothing wrong with land in a more rural area.
+From a cash flow standpoint, high-quality, high-yielding farmland is just as valuable for leasing to a farmer, but if appreciation and/or repurposing the land away from farming is of any concern, this kind of information can be very useful to know about.

-Along these same lines, you can also use this map from the U.S. Census Bureau to track the migration of people from county to county, to see whether more people are moving to or away from the area where your land is located.
-Likewise, this map from Forbes will also give you a visual representation of where people are moving in relation to any given county.
+Along these same lines, you can also use this map from the U.S. Census Bureau to track the migration of people from county to county to see whether more people are moving to or away from the area where your land is located.
+Likewise, this map from Forbes will also give you a visual representation of where people are moving about any given county.

 5. UNFAO Soils Map